Here’s the ultimate list of air mattress alternatives for camping.

 Foam camping pads are lightweight and portable; they can easily be rolled up and attached to the outside of a backpack.

-The NEMO Switchback Sleeping Pad is an incredibly popular pad that I feel like I see every two seconds on the trail.
+The NEMO Switchback Sleeping Pad is an incredibly popular pad that I see every two seconds on the trail.
 Weighing a meager 10oz, you can see why backpackers consider a foam camping pad a favorable option.

 Because foam is such a rock star, even the ultra-thin .5” pads will be sufficient for insulation on cool nights.